 practice in the same general type of practice or specialty

-as the supervising physician may supervise the physician assistant with respect
+as the collaborating physician may collaborate with the physician assistant with respect

-Any physician who supervises a physician assistant providing medical care in response to such an emergency or state or local disaster shall not be required to meet the requirements set forth in this Section for a supervising physician.
+Any physician who collaborates with a physician assistant providing medical care in response to such an emergency or state or local disaster shall not be required to meet the requirements set forth in this Section for a collaborating physician.